miptleha/miptleha-http/README.md

 ## References

-Project inspired and created from stackoverflow [post](https://stackoverflow.com/questions/5050851/best-lightweight-web-server-only-static-content-for-windows).
+Project is inspired and created from stackoverflow [post](https://stackoverflow.com/questions/5050851/best-lightweight-web-server-only-static-content-for-windows).

 I use for my purposes [http-server](https://github.com/http-party/http-server/), but suddenly it stop working (problem with default page).